Username or Email Address

 A huge congratulations to BCO winner Havas UK, MCM Architects and the whole Optima team who worked on the HKX project – such an amazing project to have been involved in and we are so proud of the end result!

-The judges were inspired by the way this fit out demonstrated that a new workplace can provide the perfect setting to bring individual departments and teams together harmoniously.
+In particular, the judges enjoyed the way this fit out demonstrated that a new workplace can provide the perfect setting to bring individual departments and teams together harmoniously.

 Location3 Pancras Square, London